OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

-By going back to our code we had this :
+By going back to our code we had this:

 ```kotlin
     // The new style